What is Child-Pays-For-Parent (CPFP)?

 How to Use Child-Pays-For-Parent?

-Not all wallets support CPFP.
+Not all wallets support CPFP transactions.
 Make sure yours does before attempting this process.
 Using CPFP involves a few straightforward steps:

 • Identify the Stuck Transaction: Determine the transaction that is pending and has a low fee.